Architectural Control Approval

 All applications should be submitted via this web portal or by post to the address shown on the form above.
 The applications are directly submitted to the ACC, not the management company.
 Thank you.

-Alterations and improvements requiring approval include, but are not limited to; painting, re-roofing, new windows, masonry, siding, room additions, carports, patio roofs, patios, walkways, driveways, and fences.
+Property alterations and improvements requiring approval include, but are not limited to; building, painting, re-roofing, new windows, masonry, siding, room additions, pools, carports, patio roofs, patios, walkways, driveways, and fences.

 Temporary amenities such as move in-out storage pods, construction dumpsters, and porta-restrooms also require ACC approval.